Risto Lillemets: Career

 Heptathlon at the 2023 European Athletics Indoor Championships in Istanbul, Turkey in March 2023 with 6079 points.
 In doing so, he became the fourth Estonian to reach the podium at the European Indoor Championships.
 He changed coach leaving Erki Nool in early 2024, having worked with him since 2022, to join Johannes Erm's large team, led by Holger Peel.
 In 2024, he was forced to withdraw from the decathlon at the 2024 European Athletics Championships in Rome, Italy.

 He finished ninth in the heptathlon at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, with 5922 points which included a personal best in the 1000m of 2.37.83.
 Shortly following that, he finished eighth at the 2025 World Athletics Indoor Championships in Nanjing, China, with 5866 points.
 He placed third in the decathlon at the Wiesław Czapiewski Memorial in Nakło nad Notecią, Poland, a World Athletics Combined Events Tour Gold event in July 2025.
 He placed eleventh overall overall in the season-long World Athletics Combined Events Tour for 2025.

+In August 2026, he competed at the 2026 European Athletics Championships in Birmingham, England, placing twelfth overall in decathlon.